US stocks slip in mixed trading as rate pressure ratchets up - WTMJ

 “Big picture-wise, we’re moving in the direction of a rebalance trade,” said Greg Bassuk, chairman and CEO of AXS Investments.
 “In the next immediate period we’re going to continue to see significant volatility.”

-Roughly 40% of stocks in the S&P 500 were rising, and the smaller stocks in the Russell 2000 were doing better than the S&P 500, whose movements are dominated by a handful of Big Tech companies.
-The Russell 2000 was up 1.3%.

-Financial stocks were rallying, in part because higher longer-term interest rates mean bigger profits from making loans.
+Financial stocks rallied, in part because higher longer-term interest rates mean bigger profits from making loans.

 AP Business Writer Yuri Kageyama contributed.